 - Full Page embed – Want to embed a URL in Google Sites?
 It’s easier than ever before with the new Google Site.

-- Version history – With the edit log, you can view which changes were made by whom and at which time so you can debug and rectify any errors.
+- Version history – With the edit log, you can view which changes were made by whom and at what time, so that you can debug and rectify any errors.

-- Embed custom widgets – Want to add widgets such as Live website chat plugins, Testimonial auto sliders, and a customized PayPal Buy Now button by using HTML widget generators such as ElfSight and Powr?
-Google Sites make it easy peasy.
+- Embed custom widgets – Want to add widgets such as cookie consent popups, TikTok feed widget, and a customized PayPal Buy Now button by using HTML widget generators such as Elfsight and Powr?
+Google Sites makes it easy-peasy.

-- Save in Google Drive – Every page on your Google Sites will be saved in your Google Drive.
+- Save to Google Drive – Every page on your Google Sites will be saved in your Google Drive.

 In addition to the above features, Google Sites sites are mobile responsive, let you use a custom domain (e.g., yourdomain.com), which is helpful for SEO on Google Sites, add a menu and announcement bar at the top of the site, and integrate with your Google Analytics account so you can track visitor activities and campaign performance.